hyperledger/fabric-sdk-java/README.md

 Go lang chaincode dependencies must be contained in vendor folder.
  For an explanation of this see [Vendor folder explanation](https://blog.gopheracademy.com/advent-2015/vendor-folder/)

+### Setting Up Eclipse

+To get started using the Fabric Java SDK with Eclipse, refer to the instructions at: ./docs/EclipseSetup.md

 ## Basic Troubleshooting